 What is Sport Psychology all about?

 Working with a sport psychologist can help unlock your athlete’s full potential, not only in sport, but also in life.
-Sport psychology addresses many aspects in sport, essentially aiming athletes towards optimal performance and well-being.
-Your child, like many athletes, work very hard on the physical and tactical training that is needed to be successful in athletics but may forget–or even don’t know about–the importance of mindset training.
-We work with athletes on a variety of goals–looking to become better than you ever have before, getting back to where you once were, or working on recovering from an injury.
+Sport psychology addresses many aspects in sport, essentially aiming athletes toward optimal performance and well-being.
+Your child, like many athletes, works very hard on the physical and tactical training that is needed to be successful in athletics but may forget–or not know about–the importance of mindset training.
+We work with athletes on a variety of goals–whether they are looking to become better, getting back to where they once were, or working on recovering from an injury.
 Premier Sport Psychology’s sport psychologists want to help athletes of every age become physically strong and mentally stronger.
-We’ll work with your child to help improve skills like focus and imagery, as well as help develop more complex mental states such as confidence and motivation.
+We’ll work with your child to help improve skills like focus and imagery, as well as develop more complex mental states such as confidence and motivation.
 Learning how to cope in social situations, deal with tough emotions, and be more mindful everyday are just a few of the life skills that youth athletes will learn.

 We help athletes fill their Performance Toolbox